- What contributions are hit with the Division 293 tax?

 Note: Before July 2017 (and since July 2012), anyone earning an ‘income for surcharge purposes’ of more than $300,000 pays an extra 15% tax (total of 30%) on concessional (before-tax) super contributions.
 Since 1 July 2017 however, the income threshold for paying the extra 15% tax on concessional contributions has been expanded to Australians earning $250,000 or more (rather than the $300,000 threshold that applied before July 2017).

 On 3 May 2016, as part of its 2016 Federal Budget, the Coalition announced that, effective from 1 July 2017, the income threshold for imposing the extra 15% contributions tax will be expanded to those earning more than $250,000.
-This measure means that more Australians will pay 30% tax on super contributions.
+This measure means that, since 1 July 2017, more Australians must pay 30% tax on super contributions.

-Lowering the income threshold means that more Australians will pay the additional 15% tax (30% tax in total) on super contributions, and this measure will raise $2.5 billion over 4 years, according to the Coalition government.
+Lowering the income threshold means that more Australians now pay the additional 15% tax (30% tax in total) on super contributions, and this measure will raise $2.5 billion over 4 years, according to the Coalition government.

 Before July 2017 (that is, for the 2016/2017 year, and for the 2015/2016, 2014/2015, 2013/2014 and 2012/2013 years), anyone with an ‘income for surcharge purposes’ of more than $300,000 (including rental property losses and other items) in a financial year, pays 30% tax on concessional contributions, doubling the super contributions tax bill for high-income earners.

 The regular contributions tax (flat rate of 15%), payable when a super contribution is processed by a super fund, is applicable to all concessional (before-tax) contributions of taxpayers with an ‘income for surcharge purposes’ of less than $250,000, and also applicable to taxpayers with an ‘income for surcharge purposes’ of more than $250,000.

 Note: The additional 15% tax on concessional super contributions for high-income earners is known as the ‘Division 293 tax’, and this extra tax is payable after the taxpayer lodges his or her tax return.
 The regular 15% contributions tax is usually collected when a concessional super contribution is processed by a super fund.